About PERSEUS

 PERSEUS DP aims to pursue transformative research on design, development and application of digital technologies along the strategic business sectors in Norway.
 The project will embed a set of digital skills and transferable skills, adopt interdisciplinary and intersectoral approach and explore opportunities presented by national and international partners from academia and industry to prepare the top-level researchers who contribute to smart, safe and sustainable future.
 The transferable skills will be developed via substantial training modules, specifically by project development and management, communicating science, research ethics, innovation and entrepreneurial thinking and basic university didactics and further enhanced by planned seminars and workshops.
 The visits to large-scale infrastructure facilities and interdisciplinary laboratories as well as participation in the national and international projects at NTNU and the partner organisations is an integral part of the PERSEUS concept.

 The Faculty of Information Technology and Electrical Engineering at NTNU will lead and implement the PERSEUS DP together with its carefully selected (11) academic and (8) industrial partners.
-PERSEUS is a 5-year program applying for 40 PhD position of 36 months each in two calls over the program period.
-It will be based on an open, transparent and merit-based selection process where aspiring researchers from any nationality will be encouraged to apply.
+PERSEUS is a 5-year program for 35 PhD position of 36 months each.
+Recruitment process was based on an open, transparent and merit-based selection process where aspiring researchers from any nationality applied.

 EU project